syzygy1/tb/README.md

 released under the BSD 2-Clause License.
 The files city-c.c, city-c.h and citycrc.h in src/ (ported by me from C++ to C) are copyrighted by Google, Inc. and were released under an even more liberal license.
 Both licenses are compatible with the GPL.
+The files c11threads_win32.c and c11threads.h are copyrighted by John Tsiombikas and Oliver Old and were placed in the public domain.
 All other files in src/ are released under the GNU Public License, version 2 (only).

 The files main.cpp, search.cpp and types.h in interface/ obviously are copyrighted by the Stockfish authors and covered by the Stockfish GPL with